African Methodist Episcopal Church: Name

-Derived from Bishop Daniel Alexander Payne's original motto "God our Father, Christ our Redeemer, Man our Brother", which served as the AME Church motto until the 2008 General Conference, when the current motto was officially adopted.

 History

 Origins

 The AME Church worked out of the Free African Society (FAS), which Richard Allen, Absalom Jones, and other free blacks established in Philadelphia in 1787.
 They left St. George's Methodist Episcopal Church because of discrimination.
+These members erected a site of worship to escape the "unkind treatment of their white brethren, who considered them a nuisance in the house of worship."
+They were told if they did not give up this space, they would be publicly expelled from the church.
+They resigned, an action that was supported by some white benefactors, including one who ordained Absalom Jones as their pastor.

 Although Allen and Jones were both accepted as preachers, they were limited to black congregations.
 In addition, the blacks were made to sit in a separate gallery built in the church when their portion of the congregation increased.
 These former members of St. George's made plans to transform their mutual aid society into an African congregation.
 Although the group was originally non-denominational, eventually members wanted to affiliate with existing denominations.

 Allen led a small group who resolved to remain Methodist.
 They formed the Bethel African Methodist Episcopal Church in 1793.
 In general, they adopted the doctrines and form of government of the Methodist Episcopal Church.
 In 1794 Bethel AME was dedicated with Allen as pastor.
 To establish Bethel's independence, Allen successfully sued in the Pennsylvania courts in 1807 and 1815 for the right of his congregation to exist as an institution independent of white Methodist congregations.

 Because black Methodists in other middle Atlantic communities also encountered racism and desired religious autonomy, Allen called them to meet in Philadelphia in 1816 to form a new Wesleyan denomination.
-Sixteen representatives, from Bethel African Church in Philadelphia and African churches in Baltimore, MD, Wilmington, DE, Attleboro, PA, and Salem, NJ, met to form a church organization or connection under the title of the "African Methodist Episcopal Church" (AME Church).
+Sixteen representatives, from Bethel African Church in Philadelphia and African churches in Baltimore, MD, Wilmington, DE, Attleboro, PA, and Salem, NJ, met to form a church organization or connection under the title of the "African Methodist Episcopal Church".